CSCfi/csc-user-guide/docs/cloud/pouta/application-credentials.md

     export OS_APPLICATION_CREDENTIAL_SECRET=xxxxxxxxxxxxxxxxxxx
     ```

-    If you source the file you can use it together with with [OpenStack command-line tools](../command-line-tools).
+    If you source that file, you can use it together with with [OpenStack command-line tools](../command-line-tools).

     You can also download the `cloud.yaml` file that will look like this: